 Artist's Website: http://www.kristinapenhoet.com

-Taking cues from her life experience and environment, her work is often biomorphic.
-She creates each piece using traditional and modern felt-making techniques, incorporating other materials, such as glass, metal, plastic and textiles.
+Kristina employs traditional and modern felt-making with the incorporation of other materials (manufactured textiles, thread, glass, metal, and plastic) in the creation of most of her work.
 Her choice of medium reinforces her themes and the tactile (and, sometimes, visceral) qualities of her work.
 Although much of her artwork is intended to be wall-hung, the pieces are intentionally unframed.
-Kristina believes that the nature of her work does not lend itself to the creation of a finite boundary and wants each piece to become part of its environment, inviting the viewer into the experience.
+The nature of her work does not lend itself to the creation of a finite boundary.
+Each piece becomes part of its environment, inviting the viewer into the experience.

-Kristina began working with fiber and textiles as a small child, learning to crochet and sew during her summer visits to her grandmother’s farm on a remote island in the Pacific Northwest.
-She continued to pursue her love of making during quiet moments while earning a degree in biology and working in a hospital.
-Working at a job that she hated despite its generous salary, she realized she needed to commit fully to a more creative life.
-Kristina attended Otis College of Art and Design in Los Angeles, concentrating on sculpture and environmental design, and began working in model-making, film production and stage design.
-Inspired by the production design work and a continued interest in form and space, she pursued by a graduate degree in architecture.
-After 10 years of architectural practice, she rekindled her love of making and rediscovered fiber as a medium to create abstract sculptural forms.
+Originally from Oregon, Kristina began working with fiber and textiles as a small child, learning to crochet and sew during her summer visits to her grandparent’s farm on a remote island in the Pacific Northwest.
+She continued to pursue her love of making during quiet moments while earning a degree in biology and working in healthcare.
+Kristina attended Otis College of Art and Design in Los Angeles, concentrating on sculpture and environmental design, and received her graduate degree in architecture from the Southern California Institute of Architecture.
+She worked in film production, stage design and architecture prior to rediscovering fiber as a medium.
+She currently lives in Washington, DC with her family and two naughty dogs.